segabor/Hunspell/README.md

 ## FEEDBACK

 Any help or report are warmly appreciated.
 Please visit the project's homepage at https://github.com/segabor/Hunspell and open an issue.

-## DISCLAIMER

-This software is at an early stage.
-Use at own your risk!
-No warranty.